melissa-rauch/hba-proj-main/README.md

 # Babycatcher
-Finding a midwife can be a tricky process if you don't know where to look or who to ask.
+Finding the right midwife can be a tricky process if you don't know where to look or who to ask.
 Babycatcher is the first-ever app, specifically designed to connect pregnant people with Midwives who provide home birth services in their county.

 Individuals are able to register, create a profile, and log in to their own profile page.
-Logging in enables the user to view the directory, filter by county, view midwives and save individual Midwives to their collection of favorites.
-Once a Midwife is save in a User's collection, the user is able to send a SMS message to the Midwife to request a phone consult.
-Midwives are also able register, create a profile and log in to their own profile page, from there they can view their public profile as well as view or search the directory.
+Logging in enables the user to view the directory, filter by county, view Midwives and save individual Midwives to their collection of favorites.
+Once a Midwife is saved in a User's collection, the user is able to send an SMS message to the Midwife to request a phone consult.
+Midwives are also able to register, create a profile and log in to their own profile page, from there they can view their public profile as well as view or search the directory.

 ## Contents
 ---